Sharp inverse statements for kernel interpolation: Introduction

+This result significantly extends the current state of the art compared to previously known inverse statements for kernel interpolation, see \Cref{subsec:related_work} and \Cref{sec:discussion_remarks} for a detailed discussion.
+In particular this inverse statement \Cref{th:inverse_statement_generalized} is sharp, because it provides the correct smoothness in view of the corresponding direct statement Eq.~\eqref{eq:direct_statement} (up to an arbitrary small $\varepsilon > 0$).
+Thus we obtain for the first time a one-to-one correspondence between the smoothness of a function and the rate of approximation for kernel interpolation.

-The paper is structured as follows: \Cref{sec:background} collects necessary background information on the tools which will be used. \Cref{sec:utility_statements} states and proves utility statements, which will then be leveraged in \Cref{sec:inverse_statement} to show inverse statements. \Cref{sec:discussion_remarks} discusses the results and elaborates on open directions for future research, while \Cref{sec:conclusion} concludes the paper.
+The remaining paper is structured as follows: \Cref{sec:background} collects necessary background information on the tools which will be used. \Cref{sec:utility_statements} provides utility statements, which will then be leveraged in \Cref{sec:inverse_statement} to prove the main result \Cref{th:inverse_statement_generalized}. \Cref{sec:discussion_remarks} discusses the results and elaborates on open directions for future research, while \Cref{sec:conclusion} concludes the paper.